cheplengin-dan/Week-1-Code-Challenge/README.md

 ## Challenge setup

-On the first challenge i started by creating a random number betweem 0 and 100 then used an if else statement so as to print out the results later containing the values.The second challenge checks a speed then i used an if else statement to check if thats the value i'm looking for then rounded the number,then finaly checked if the points were greater than 12.
+On the first challenge i started by creating a random number betweem 0 and 100 then used an if else statement so as to print out the results later containing the values.The second challenge checks a speed then i used an if else statement to check if thats the value i'm looking for then rounded the number,then finaly checked if the points were greater than 12.The third challenge writes a program that would calculate the Payee Tax, NHIF, NSSF Deductions and net salary.

-## Known issue

-wasn't able to complete the net salary calculator challenge.

 ## Author & License